Explore social issues in context. Have fun working together as a group!

 - PKG Spring Break: Climate Change, New England

 Spend Spring Break exploring the work that local organizations do to address climate change in New England.
 Hike through the woods to an observatory gathering local meteorological data, travel via boat to visit the Boston Harbor Islands and assess the impacts of erosion and changing sea temperature, and join your peers in a simulation that tackles humanitarian response to climate disaster.
 Then, share your experience and scientific message with the broader community via a customized communications project.
 Meet effective local organizations making a difference in our own backyard!

-Explore Boston’s criminal justice system from multiple perspectives.
+Explore Boston’s healthcare system from multiple perspectives.
 Speak with individuals involved in the system, including formerly incarcerated individuals and professionals in the field.
-Learn about their experiences and visit community and government organizations involved in the legal, law enforcement, and corrections aspects of the justice system.
-Spend the week walking through the process from pre-adjudication through re-entry.
+Learn about their experiences and visit community and government organizations involved in various aspects of the healthcare system.

 Events and deadlines

 Fall 2019 Info Sessions:

 - Friday, December 6th, 12-2pm in the PKG Center (W20-549)

 - Tuesday, December 10th, 5-6pm in the PKG Center (W20-549)

 - Monday, February 3rd, 6pm in the PKG Center (W20-549)

 - Monday, February 10th, 7pm in the PKG Center (W20-549)